 Wan Bao recently told journalists that it had already paid 5,200 kyats (U.S. $60) in compensation per acre of confiscated farmland in April 2011, but the villagers say that they wished to maintain land they have farmed for generations in order to earn a living.

 Tensions have risen in recent weeks as the company has continued digging at the site and dumping waste soil on the confiscated land despite a request to suspend work and enter negotiations.

 Residents staged an earlier protest in August calling for a halt to the mining project, a stop to pollution caused by factory waste, and protection for the local environment.
 Nearby Kyay Sin and Sabae mountains have reportedly been destroyed by copper mining.

 On Aug.
-31, rights activist Wai Lu, who had been campaigning on behalf of the villagers, was arrested by police in Myingmu township—also in Saigang division—on his way to Rangoon.
+31, rights activist Wai Lu, who had been campaigning on behalf of the villagers, was arrested by police in Myingmu township—also in Sagaing division—on his way to Yangon.
 His family members said they intend to sue local authorities for kidnapping as they have not been informed of his whereabouts.

 Copper mining in the region began in 1980 through joint ventures between the former Burmese Ministry of Mining-1 under the former military regime and various investors, including Canada-based Ivanhoe Mines.

-Reported by Thuzar for RFA’s Burmese service.
+Reported by Thuzar for RFA’s Myanmar Service.
 Translated by Khin May Zaw.
 Written in English by Joshua Lipes.